Broadalbin-Perth, Warrensburg baseball teams keep tradition alive

 The day away also serves to revitalize the teams as they prepare for the rigors of league championship and sectional postseason play.

-For the Patriots, it gave them to shake off shaky back-to-back losses to Johnstown and return home for consecutive Foothills Council victories over Gloversville.
+For the Patriots, it gave them a chance to shake off back-to-back losses to Johnstown and return home for consecutive Foothills Council victories over Gloversville.